State of the Environment Report 2023

 • The View That Tells Many Stories

-by Becky Hirst13, almost 2 years ago
+by Becky Hirst13, over 3 years ago

 This is the view from our home in beautiful Blewitt Springs near McLaren Vale, just 45 minutes south of Adelaide.
 I love this photo because I think it tells many stories about our precious environment.